 The second reason stems from the fact that gas station/convenience stores aren’t just competing with each other.
 They are also competing with CVS, Walgreens, Best Buy, Home Depot and any store that sells candy and drinks at the cash register.
 Supermarket customers may have noticed that more and more convenience-related items are now being sold up front.

 Approximately ten years ago, America began experiencing a dramatic drop in the sale of gas and tobacco, two of the highest-selling items at gas station/convenience stores.
 But alongside these declines came the emergence of the most reliable of customers, one who places a much higher value on convenience stores than previous generations.

 Jeff Lenard, spokesman for the National Association of Convenience Stores, confirmed to the Florida Times-Union last March that “Millennials are the convenience stores’ best customers and [are] transforming how everyone serves them.”
 About 70 years ago, 55% of households consisted of married couples with children.
 “By the 2000s, “ Lenard continued, “married households were down to 28 percent and singles were up to 20 percent.
 When you’re single, there’s less tendency to rush home and cook dinner by yourself.”

 Each of these three observations poses a different reason to contact an alternative lender about a small business loan.
 The first suggests that, much like the restaurant industry, the quickest way for owners of gas station/convenience stores is to add more stores throughout any area that is deprived of traditional sources of food.
 If there is a new ramp being built for a major highway near you, it’s up to you to capitalize on this opportunity before someone else does.

-Lucky for you, alternative business financing companies like United Capital Source are able to approve small business loans in 24-48 hours.
+Lucky for you, alternative business financing companies like the ones in our lender network are able to approve small business loans in 24-48 hours.
 This allows you to quickly secure that new location with a down payment while covering monthly expenses for your existing location.
 And instead of wasting time gathering and worrying about money, you can conduct research on the area, scout for new hires, and simply dedicate 100% of your focus towards perfecting this investment.